quicwg/base-drafts/CONTRIBUTING.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# Engaging with the QUIC community

+The QUIC Working Group scope of work is described in our charter and it extends beyond the development of the documents held in this repository.
+Anyone is welcome to contribute to the QUIC community; you don't have to join the Working Group, because there is no "membership" -- anyone who participates in the work **is** a part of the QUIC Working Group.

+Before doing so, it's a good idea to familiarize yourself with our [charter](https://datatracker.ietf.org/wg/quic/about/).
+If you're new to IETF work, you may also want to read the [Tao of the IETF](https://www.ietf.org/tao.html).

 ## Following Discussion

 The Working Group has a few venues for discussion:

-* We plan to meet at all [IETF meetings](https://www.ietf.org/meeting/) for the foreseeable future, and hold interim meetings between them.
-See our [meeting materials repository](https://github.com/quicwg/wg-materials) and the [official proceedings](https://datatracker.ietf.org/wg/quic/meetings/).
+* We plan to meet at all [IETF meetings](https://www.ietf.org/meeting/) for the foreseeable future, and possibly hold interim meetings between them if required.
+Agendas, minutes and presentations are available in our [meeting materials repository](https://github.com/quicwg/wg-materials) and the [official proceedings](https://datatracker.ietf.org/wg/quic/meetings/).

 * Our [mailing list](https://www.ietf.org/mailman/listinfo/quic) is used for most communication, including notifications of meetings, new drafts, consensus calls and other business, as well as issue discussion.